Professional practice

 Civil fraud & asset recovery

 • Republic of Mozambique v Credit Suisse.
-Acting for the Republic of Mozambique in relation to US$3 billion claims in bribery, dishonest assistance, knowing receipt and conspiracy arising out of the “tuna bond” scandal that pushed Mozambique into a debt crisis.
+Acting for the Republic of Mozambique on its successful US$2 billion claims in bribery arising out of the “tuna bond” scandal that pushed Mozambique into a debt crisis.
 One of The Lawyer’s Top 20 Cases of 2023.

 • Suppipat v Narongdej.
 Acting for defendants to a high-profile $2 billion fraud and conspiracy claim regarding an alleged fraud in relation to the ownership of Thailand’s leading wind energy firm.
 The 20-week trial is one of The Lawyer’s Top 20 Cases of 2022.